 Living With Guinea Pigs

-Guinea pigs make endearing and wonderful companinions.
+Guinea pigs make endearing and wonderful companions.
 But while small, they are certainly not starter pets–really, no pet is!
-Guinea pigs can live to be 7+ years old, the decision to add one to your family shouldn't be taken lightly. , so the decision to bring one into your home must be made carefully.
+Guinea pigs can live to be 7+ years old, so the decision to add one to your family shouldn't be taken lightly.

 Diet

-A proper diet is the cornerstone to the health of your guinea pig!
-Their diet consists of unlimited grass hay, high quality pelleted food and fresh Vitamin C-rich vegetables.
+A proper diet is a cornerstone to the health of your guinea pig!
+Their diet consists of unlimited grass hay, high-quality pelleted food, and fresh Vitamin C-rich vegetables.

 Housing